TheoSfak/smart-checkout-fields-manager/README.md

 A complete solution for customizing WooCommerce checkout fields.
 Add, edit, remove, and rearrange fields with 20+ field types.
 Manage default WooCommerce fields, add custom validation, control visibility, and integrate seamlessly with orders and emails.

+**Note:** This plugin currently supports Classic WooCommerce checkout only.
+Block checkout support is planned for a future release.

 ## Features

 ### ✅ Complete Checkout Field Customization